jhades/ng2-minimal/README.md

 And there you have it, a minimal Angular 2 App up and running.
 You're all set!

 # Scope
-This repo is meant a starter for learning purposes, not to bootstrap an application.
+This repo is meant a starter for learning purposes only.
 This repo aims at being at the sweet spot for a beginner for an introduction to the Angular 2 ecosystem - a simple example that still already uses the Typescript compiler, SystemJs and the SystemJs builder.

 For bootstrapping an app, please use the official [angular-cli](https://cli.angular.io/).
 If the CLI is still in early stages, these are the most popular starters kits: